sophiaachungg/phonocode/README.md

 - Can **generalize across speakers**, not just memorize specific voices.
 - Eventually supports **confidence scores** so low-confidence trials can be flagged for human review.

-Self-supervised and weakly-supervised transformer models (Whisper, Wav2Vec 2.0, WavLM) are built exactly for this kind of setting: they learn rich speech representations from huge unlabeled or weakly labeled corpora, then can be adapted with relatively small labeled datasets.
+Self-supervised and weakly-supervised transformer models (Wav2Vec 2.0, WavLM) are built exactly for this kind of setting: they learn rich speech representations from huge unlabeled or weakly labeled corpora, then can be adapted with relatively small labeled datasets.

 ---